 Winterfest at California’s Great America

 Great America will be celebrating all things winter with ice skating in front of the famous carousel, millions of LED lights and snow, snow, SNOW!
 Check out Santa’s Workshop, holiday shows and ride some of the park’s best rides.
-Check out more information here on what rides will be open and what other activities are planned for Winterfest.
+This year you can even book an igloo for the full VIP experience!

 4701 Great America Parkway

 It’s going to snow in the 650!
 Dash to Redwood City’s annual event, Hometown Holiday—a free event to ring in the holiday season.
 Santa Claus, all dressed in fur, will visit with the kids.
 And if St. Nick and the snow aren’t enough, there’s also the holiday parade, live ice sculpture carving and special-effects light show that will make everyone jolly.